villano-lab/galactic-spin-W1/paper/paper.md

 believe will greatly improve accessibility and understanding.
 We also include content which we produced for previous workshops and research symposiums that further facilitate the understanding of producing rotation curves.

-### Materials

-* Interactive Measured Data Plotting:
-    * Plot radial velocity measurements (rotation curves) of multiple galaxies in a single plot to compare shapes of the curves
-* Interactive Rotation Curve Plotting:
-    * Choose a galaxy to plot and build your own rotation curve using the galaxy's components
-    * Calculate black hole and dark matter components
-    * See how dark matter component affects the total curve
-* SPARC data import:
-    * Plot rotation curves using the SPARC database of rotational velocities
-* Interactive Fitting:
-    * Choose a galaxy to plot
-    * Find scaling factors by fitting them to the measured data points
-* Widgets:
-    * See how dark matter parameters affect the rotation curve of the galaxy NGC 5533
-    * See how all components affect the rotation curve of the galaxy NGC 5533
-* Bonus materials:
-    * Calculate the rotation curve for the bulge component using empirically derived parameters
-    * Widget: Look at tiny black holes as dark matter candidates

 # Acknowledgements